Bill Drummond: Art

 Several Penkiln Burn projects involve making things and then distributing them.
 Drummond has created a Soup Line drawn across a map going through Belfast and Nottingham to the edges of the British Isles.
 Anyone living on the Soup Line may contact Drummond to come to their house and make soup for them, their family and friends.
 Drummond has also constructed – and encourages others to construct – Cake Circles drawn on maps.
 Cakes are then made and delivered to people who live within the circle with the words "I have baked you a cake, here it is".
 Other projects involve Drummond building beds from timber in public places which are then raffled off.
 In 2011, for the Venice Biennale, Drummond took up shoe-shining on the streets of Venice.
 Each spring, Drummond gives away 40 bunches of daffodils to strangers on the street in different cities.
 Drummond's web-based projects include MyDeath.net, where people can plan their own funeral.
 Another site, youwhores.com, was meant for anyone to advertise any kind of service at their own set price.
 Due to misuse though, youwhores.com has become archival only.
 Still open for contributions is Drummond's website www.openmanifesto.com which "exists to define what art is and art is not."
 The Open Manifesto site invites definitions of art in 100 words or less.

 Drummond was a Director of The Foundry, an arts centre in Shoreditch, London which closed in 2010.
 He is also owner of The Curfew Tower in Cushendall, Northern Ireland.
 Via an arts trust called in You We Trust, the Curfew Tower acts as an artists' residency.
+In February 2014, Drummond announced plans for a world tour, beginning under Spaghetti Junction in Birmingham on 13 March 2014 and ending at the same place on 28 April 2025.
+Taking in twelve cities in twelve different countries, each leg of the tour will last three months, during which he will produce 25 paintings whilst working on other art projects.